pizslacker/asm-benchmark/README.md

 C benchmark program showcasing how compiler optimizations of today greatly improves C performance, compared to _the olden days_ of handwritten assembly (ASM).

+    C code that allocates a 1-billion element array, runs a single-threaded benchmark comparing a standard C loop to inline x86_64 assembly, and shows a spinner animation.
+However, the assembly modifies the input pointer and size values directly in-place during the first run, meaning the second run receives a zeroed size.

 Because GCC is exceptionally good at optimizing C code, the flags you use to compile this will heavily impact the results.

 This C program uses GCC inline assembly for `x86_64` architecture.
 It compares a standard C implementation of an array-summation function against a handwritten assembly version, using `POSIX` high-resolution timers (`clock_gettime`) to measure the performance of both.